P76071226/Back_here_again/README.md

 You can pause or restart your game anytime.
 If you want to challenge higher level, you can push the button to change the difficulty.

+##The team members
-Ray:The game designer, he gives us the origin concept to create this game.
+- Ray:The game designer, he gives us the origin concept to create this game.
-Yao:The programmer.
+- Yao:The programmer.
-Clw:The programmer.
+- Clw:The programmer.
-Mao:The programmer.
+- Mao:The programmer.
-Jacky:The game tester, he helps us debugging.
+- Jacky:The game tester, he helps us debugging.